 A virtual experience with three days of dynamic programming - June 18th, 19th, 20th - connecting you to our community of writers, thought leaders, entrepreneurs, and creative talent as they exchange ideas, challenge the status quo, and dismantle some of today’s most pressing topics.

-Included in the weekend programme of events will be the Dalkey Literary Awards presented by Zu
+Included in the weekend programme of events will be the Dalkey Literary Awards, presented

 Stoneybatter Festival - Virtual programme, off street to online, with a light but lively programme of community and virtual activities!

 Last June, against all the odds, we put together a very successful Virtual Stoneybatter Festival with so many in the community getting involved to make it happen, thanks to all.

 While we cannot celebrate together at present, we can engage in a range of activities to give our fantastic community an uplift and sense of hope for the future.

 We all need to eat!
 Healthy food gives us energy to play, to create and to discover!
 Living in a city it is easy to walk down to the shops and buy your favorite food any day of the week.
 But, was it always this easy?
 And will it always be this easy?
 Taking care of the planet begins in the kitchen.